 For additional information on Cook’s background and teaching, please click here.

-For more information about studying U.S. cultural and intellectual history at the University of Michigan, please click here.
+For more information about the New Materialism project, please click here.